Genivia/ugrep/README.md

 Introduction: why use ugrep?
 ----------------------------

-- **ugrep supersedes GNU/BSD grep and is backward compatible**, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to skip unwanted matches, recursive search through directories by selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, output hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.
+- **ugrep supersedes GNU/BSD grep and is perfectly backward compatible**, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to skip unwanted matches, recursive search through directories by selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, output hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.

 - **ugrep is fast**, faster than GNU grep and one of the fastest grep tools available for free.
 Uses [RE/flex](https://github.com/Genivia/RE-flex) for